 Three steps to making marry me chicken pasta.
 In photo 1, pasta sauce is in a black pan with a wood spoon.
 In photo 2, the sauce is topped with rigatoni, chicken, and basil.
 In photo 3, the pasta is mixed together.

-3. Stir everything together until the rigatoni is al dente.
+Once the sauce is done, add the pasta, chicken, and basil.
+Then, add a splash of the reserved pasta water.
+Stir everything together until the rigatoni is al dente.
 Top each serving with parmesan and basil.
-Enjoy!

 The secret to silky sauce is a splash of starchy pasta water!
 The starch thins out the sauce a bit and helps it stick to the pasta better.
 It will also emulsify with the fat in the sauce to make it nice and glossy.